AxlKings/Spatial-Cluster-English-Doc/code/docs/source/evaluation.md

-Evaluación
+Evaluation
 ===========

-A continuación se ofrecen dos mediciones para comparar clusterings.
-Ambas son usadas comúnmente de forma conjunta ya que aún cuando su finalidad es la misma, tienen diferente base teórica.
-El valor es 0 cuando las particiones comparadas son aleatorias e independientes, y es 1 cuando son idénticas.
+Below are two measurements for comparing clusterings.
+Both are commonly used together since their purpose is the same, but they have different theoretical bases.
+The value is 0 when the compared partitions are random and independent, and it is 1 when they are identical.

 ARI
 ------------

-Para comparar dos clusterings de mapas de atributos se puede usar la función ARI (Adjusted Rand Index), la cual retorna un número real entre 0 y 1 que indica el grado de similaridad entre ambas soluciones.
+To compare two attribute map clusterings, you can use the ARI (Adjusted Rand Index) function, which returns a real number between 0 and 1 indicating the degree of similarity between the two solutions.

 ### Parámetros

-- **clustering_1**: *(Numpy Array)* Contiene los clusters a los que pertenece cada punto para el clustering 1.
+- **clustering_1**: *(Numpy Array)* Contains the clusters to which each point belongs for clustering 1.
-- **clustering_2**: *(Numpy Array)* Contiene los clusters a los que pertenece cada punto para el clustering 2.
+- **clustering_2**: *(Numpy Array)* Contains the clusters to which each point belongs for clustering 2.

-### Retorno
+### Return

 - **ARI**: *(float)* ARI score.